wassamz/Stickies-API/README.md

 **User Features:**
 * Sign-up & Login routes
 * Notes CRUD routes
+* Password Reset with OTP sent to user email

 **Security Features**
 * JWT encryption for Access and Refresh Tokens.
 * Encrypted & salted user passwords within the DB.
 * Rate Limitter for requests
+* OTP generated using cryptographically secure random number generator

+**System Features**
+* Logging capabilities for Info, Debug, etc.

 ## Getting Started
 To start, configure the environment settings:
+1. LOG_LEVEL - Logging level can be set to info or debug

-1. SERVER
+2. SERVER
 NODE_ENV if set to Production enables the secure flag for cookies.
 HOST - Server domain running this API
 PORT - Port to listen to for requests

-2. MONGO DATABASE - Settings to connect to MongoDB
+3. MONGO DATABASE - Settings to connect to MongoDB

-3. FRONTEND_DOMAIN - Used for CORS origins to secure browser requests
+4. FRONTEND_DOMAIN - Used for CORS origins to secure browser requests

-4. JWT - Settings to secure Access and Refresh Tokens
+5. JWT - Settings to secure Access and Refresh Tokens

-5. PWD - password related policy settings
+6. PWD - password related policy settings

-6. SMTP - Mail server settings
+7. SMTP - Mail server settings

 A sample environment is included.